 The purpose of the Post-Read activity is to give learners an opportunity to consolidate their understanding of the story, and to practise using the new language that they have learnt.
 You will find the Post-Read activities in the lesson plans.
-They include oral recounts, summaries, illustrating the story and acting out the story.
+They include oral recounts, summaries, and acting out the story.